BASE / GENERAL DATA

 Blue tansy oil has traditionally been used to induce relaxation, reduce nervous tension and stress, relieve itching, soothe pain, sedate nerves, calm the lymphatic system, promote a feeling of self-control, and relieve irritating skin conditions.

 When blended it with other oils that have overlapping or similar properties, it makes a powerful synergistic blend for sleep.

 Blue tansy essential oil is one of the best essential oils to have in your natural medicine chest.
 As one of the most powerful anti-histaminic, anti-inflammatory oils it is the perfect choice for spot treatment of any inflammatory issues, as well as being one of the best choices for your bath and body products geared toward healing skin and preventing, or treating, inflammation.
 As one of the blue oils, it may be used as a more cost effective source of chamazulene.

 Blue tansy is also well know for its anti-histaminic activity, where it is said to modulate histaminic response, and many aroma therapists carry this oil for contact irritation reactions.

 Blue Tansy essential oil traditionally used to support the body’s natural response to irritation.
 It supports the nervous system by relaxing and soothing stress and irritation.

-The blue tansy is toxic.
-Blue tansy like all of the blue essential oils containing the active azulene is best known for it is skin care properties as an anti-inflammatory.
+Information submited: 2016-09-12 Modified: 2018-02-13 By: 1 Blue Tansy like all of the Blue essential oils containing the active azulene is best known for it is skin care properties as an anti-inflammatory.
 It has also been credited by aromatherapists as being an antihistamine and antispasmodic.

 Blue Tansy is a supreme skin soother, apply to skin that needs deep relaxing.
-Dilute with jojoba to make calming serums that can be applied to red, irritated, inflamed, blemished skin and allow the epidermis to drink in this true blue tonic.
+Dilute with Jojoba oil to make calming serums that can be applied to red, irritated, inflamed, blemished skin and allow the epidermis to drink in this true blue tonic.